gosub-com/Zurfur/README.md

 Zurfur takes the middle ground.
 Classes should list the interfaces they support.
 But, an *explicit* cast can be used to build any interface provided the class implements all the functions.
-The explicit cast is to remind us us that the class does not necessarily support the interface.  **TBD:** Could require the `cast` keyword to make it even more explicit that structural typing is being used.
+The explicit cast is to remind us that the class does not necessarily support the interface, and it's on the user (not the library writer) to make sure it's all kosher.

 #### No Conversion Back to the Concrete Class

-Once you have an interface, it's impossible to cast it back to the original class.
-It can be implicitly converted to a base interface or explicitly converted to any interface that implements a subset of the methods.
+Once you have an interface, it's impossible to cast it back to the original class or any other concrete class, including `object`.
+It can be implicitly converted to a base interface or explicitly converted to any interface that implements a subset of its methods.

 This prevents people from using a cast to bypass the intended use of the interface.
 For example:

     pub class MyStuff
     {
-	    // Nobody should modify our stuff, except for us! mystuff List<Stuff>()
+	    // Nobody should modify my stuff, except for us! mystuff List<Stuff>()

-	    // Don't mind if they look at our stuff pub ro SeeMyStuff IRoArray<Stuff> = mystuff;
+	    // Don't mind if they look at my stuff pub ro SeeMyStuff IRoArray<Stuff> = mystuff;
     }